marhund/win_dotfiles_rice/README.md

 ## Inspirations and shoutouts

 > [!NOTE]
-> This list is by no means exhaustive
+> This list is by no means exhaustive.

 - [end_4](https://github.com/end-4/dots-hyprland) and his dotfiles, which I am currently user of on my linux laptop, and I got this whole idea in motion because of his setup
 - [Raven Development Team](https://ravendevteam.org/) for Talon utility